SoftwareBrothers/adminjs-upload/src/index.doc.md

 For the list of all options take a look at
 {@link module:@admin-bro/upload.UploadOptions UploadOptions}

-## Storing multiple files in one model
+## Storing multiple files in one model by invoking `uploadFeature` multiple times

 Since you can pass an array of features to AdminBro it allows you to define uploads multiple times for one model.
-In order to make it work you have to:
+To make it work you have to:

-* make sure to map at least `file` and `filePath` properties to different values in each upload.
+* make sure to map at least `file`, `filePath` and `filesToDelete` properties to different values in each upload.
-* define {@link UploadPathFunction} for each upload so that files does not override each other.
+* define {@link UploadPathFunction} for each upload so that files do not override each other.

+## Storing multiple files in one model by using `multiple` option

+The feature allows you to store multiple files as an array.
+To do this you have to:

+* set `multiple` option to true
+* make sure that all your mapped properties are arrays of strings.

+If you use let say sequelize adapter you can set the type of the property to JSONB and, in admin-bro options, define that this property is an array with {@link PropertyOptions.isArray}

 ## Validation